Richard More O'Ferrall

 Richard More O'Ferrall, (10 April 1797 – 27 October 1880) was an Irish politician, a high level British government official and a Governor of Malta.
-Born to a noble Irish Catholic family at Balyna, he was the eldest son and heir of Ambrose More O'Ferrall, Lord of Laois and Prince of Annally.
-Educated at Stonyhurst College, More O'Ferrall entered politics young, becoming Member of Parliament for Kildare in 1830.
+Born to a noble Irish Catholic family at Balyna, he was the eldest son and heir of Ambrose More O'Ferrall.
+Educated at Stonyhurst College and St Gregory's, Acton Burnell, More O'Ferrall entered politics young, becoming Member of Parliament for Kildare in 1830.
 In 1839, More O'Ferrall married Matilda, daughter of The 3rd Viscount Southwell, KP.
 After holding many senior roles, he was appointed Governor of Malta in 1847, a post he held until 1851.
 He was known to be a very honourable man and was made a deputy lieutenant and a justice of the peace as well as a Member of the Privy Council of the United Kingdom.
 He stepped down as a Member of Parliament for Kildare in 1865.
 More O'Ferrall was widely respected, both in Ireland and Great Britain and has been praised for his achievements while Governor of Malta.

 Early life

 Richard More O'Ferrall was born in Balyna in Moyvalley, County Kildare, Ireland, the eldest son of Major Ambrose O'Ferrall (1752–1835)- of an eminent Irish family of ancient lineage whose ancestors, the O'Mores, ruled the county of Laois- and his first wife, Anne Bagot, daughter of John Bagot, patriarch of another prominent Catholic family based at Castle Bagot, County Dublin.
 The ancestral home of the More O'Ferrall family is Balyna House, on the land given to the family as a New Year's gift by Elizabeth I in 1574.
 More O'Ferrall was directly related to two of the most famous Lords of Laois, Ruairí Óg Ó Mórdha and Rory O'Moore.
-He grew up on the family estate of Balyna, in Kildare and attended Downside School and Stonyhurst College.
+He grew up on the family estate of Balyna, in Kildare and attended St Gregory's, Acton Burnell and Stonyhurst College.
 He was elected to the British House of Commons in 1832, and represented the Constituencies of County Kildare from 10 December 1832 to 29 July 1847, and subsequently Longford from 21 April 1851 to 7 July 1852 and Kildare again from 28 April 1859 to 11 July 1865.